01binary/360-video-pipeline/README.md

 * **Shadows**: Just like Contrast, this control is a shortcut that can be used to control the amplitude of shadow frequencies in the image without making a complex Curve.
 This creates a curve with a dip or a peak on shadows and mixes it in with the Contrast and Master curves.
 * **Vibrance**: I usually increase this to around 16 to enhance colored lights.
 Spot-check your footage for any places where this might blow out colored highlights.
 I don't use this setting for scenes without colored lights due to its "compress and apply makeup gain" effect that pulls out highly visible, animated noise.
 * **White balance**: A proper white balance often ruins the mood established by colored lighting, so I would only apply this if the main lights in the scene are tungsten or daylight balanced.
 * **Curve**: The master color grading curve.
 I don't mess with curves for each channel because that's equivalent to adjusting the white balance, however adjusting the channel curves is a great surgical substitute for the White Balance picker.
-When color grading Flat Color footage, the Master curve will resemble an "S" shape that re-maps the flat color distribution back into realistic colors, letting you choose how much contrast you want to bring back, and how you want to distribute shadows and highlights.
+When color grading flat color footage, the Master curve will resemble an "S" shape that re-maps the flat color distribution back into realistic colors, letting you choose how much contrast you want to bring back, and how you want to distribute shadows and highlights.

 ### Warping